nuxt/website-v2/content/en/guides/examples/anonymous-middleware.md

 csb_link: https://codesandbox.io/embed/github/nuxt-academy/guides-examples/tree/master/04_directory_structure/09_middleware_anonymous
 ---

-In this example we use anonymous middleware to show how many visits a page has received.
-In the `anonymous-middleware.vue` file there is a middleware function which uses the store to call the increment mutation.
-This page also displays the page visits from the store.
-The store contains an `analytics.js` file which sets the `pageVisits` to 0 and increments the visits every time the increment function is called.
-Every time we visit the Anonymous Middleware page you will see the visits increment.
+- `pages/anonymous-middleware.vue` contains a middleware function which uses the store to call the increment mutation with results from the store displayed on the page.
+- `store/analytics.js` sets the `pageVisits` to 0 and increments the visits every time the increment function is called.

 <base-alert type="next">